joerivanveen/faq-with-categories/faq-with-categories/readme.txt

 == Changelog ==

-1.3.0: maintenance release, best practices security fixes
+1.3.0: allow multiple lists on one page, best practices security fixes

 1.2.0: only show filter options where there are actual faq items